mattwagl/fundbuero/README.md

 * [React](https://github.com/facebook/react) is a view layer based upon the concept of a virtual DOM.
 * [riot.js](https://github.com/muut/riotjs) is a React- like, 3.5KB user interface library.
+* [AngularJS](https://angularjs.org/)  is a library for building the framework most suited to your application development.

 ### Build